open-amt-cloud-toolkit/mps/docs/Topics/mebx.md

 2\.
 While the device is booting up, press `Ctrl+P` to reach the MEBX login screen

 3\.
 Enter the AMT password
+!!!
+NOTE
-  >[NOTE] If it is the first time entering MEBX and the device has not been provisioned previously, the defaut password is `admin`.
+    If it is the first time entering MEBX and the device has not been provisioned previously, the defaut password is `admin`.
 It will prompt you to create a new password.

 4\.
 Select ‘Remote Setup and Configuration’